dme-forks/2020-09-11-docker-introduction/_episodes/05b-advanced-containers.md

 ~~~
 {: .language-bash}

 Take a look at the Dockerfile.
-It looks similar to the one we used before, but
+It looks similar to the template that we used before.

-it has an additional line with the `COPY` keyword.
+Insert a new line 4, that sits between the last `RUN` line and the `CMD` line:

 ~~~
 COPY sum.py /home